Tim55667757/AVStockParser/README.md

 But there are many online services that provide APIs to get stock price data automatically.
 One of this service is Alpha Vantage.
 The main data source for this service is the NASDAQ exchange.
 Detailed documentation on working with Alpha Vantage API here: https://www.alphavantage.co/documentation/

 **AVStockParser** is a simple library that can be use as python module or console CLI program.
-AVStockParser request time series with stock history data in .json-format from www.alphavantage.co and convert into pandas dataframe or .csv file with OHLCV-candlestick in every strings.
+AVStockParser request time series with stock history data in .json-format from www.alphavantage.co and convert into Pandas dataframe or .csv file with OHLCV-candlestick in every strings.
 You will get a table that contains columns of data in the following sequence: "date", "time", "open", "high", "low", "close", "volume".
 One line is a set of data for plotting one candlestick.
+In addition, you can draw simple interactive chart of candlesticks.

 See russian readme here (инструкция на русском здесь): https://github.com/Tim55667757/AVStockParser/blob/master/README_RU.md